 The weekend’s penultimate event is the Grand Tasting where 75 of Santa Fe’s finest restaurants serve tastes side by side with 100 world-class wineries under the clear and crisp high dessert skies at the Santa Fe Opera.
 While some national wine events can boast the number of quality wineries participating, none can boast the number of quality restaurants serving food at the Grand Tasting.

-Sunday’s events include a Champagne Ruinart Brunch at the Four Seasons Rancho Encantado, The Gruet Winery Golf Classic at Buffalo Thunder’s Towa Golf Course and the Santa Fe Wine & Chile Fiesta Gran Fondo bike ride from the Four Seasons Rancho Encantado with celebrity chefs and guest sommeliers as your team captains.
+Sunday’s events include a Champagne Ruinart Brunch at the Four Seasons Resort Rancho Encantado Santa Fe, The Gruet Winery Golf Classic at Buffalo Thunder’s Towa Golf Courseand the Santa Fe Wine & Chile Fiesta Gran Fondo bike ride from the Four Seasons Resort Rancho Encantado Santa Fe with celebrity chefs and guest sommeliers as your team captains.

 At Santa Fe Wine & Chile, the skies are never bluer, the wines never better, and Santa Fe’s culinary arts collectively never shine so brightly.
 Plan to be a part of the 25th Celebration the last weekend of September 2015.

 Complete schedule and tickets are available at santafewineandchile.org.
 Tickets go on sale July 6th.